cheerss/SciPIP/README.md

 ![SciPIP](./assets/pic/demo.png)

-🤗 Try it on the Hugging Face: https://huggingface.co/spaces/lihuigu/SciPIP
+🤗 Try it on the Hugging Face: https://huggingface.co/spaces/lihuigu/SciPIP (The demo uses the old version code temporally and will be updated soon.)

 ## Updates